hyurl/sfn/docs/v1/api/Index.md

 ## Available Entry List

-This list includes the symbols (modules) that is attached on `app` namespace by
+This list includes the symbols (modules/sub-namespaces) that is attached on `app` namespace by default:
-default:

 - `app.services`
 - `app.hooks`